phytec/kivy-demo/doc/tutorials/installation.rst

 Your SD Card is now ready to be used !
+To test your image, add you SD card, power the board.
+You should see the Linux Logo and then a demo for kivy starting.

 Getting connected to the target
 -------------------------------

+There are two ways to connect to the board:

+- `Serial connection`_
+- `Ethernet connection`_

 Serial connection
 *****************

-Add the sd card to the board and power it.
-You should see the Linux Logo and then the kivy demo starting.

 If you want to connect to the target (the board) you can do that via the serial connection.
+First check that your computer is link to the board via the serial connector (X1: USB debug).

-First, install tio with the following command:
+Then install tio with the following command if it's not already present on you computer:

 .. code-block:: bash